a-raj/Java/Learn/src/learn/concurrentAPI/collections/ConcurrentCollections.md

 ## ConcurrentMap

 > A Map providing thread safety and atomicity guarantees.
+ConcurrentMap cannot contain null values and get() returning null unambiguously means the key is absent.

 Followings default methods are added in Java 8